ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 privacy requires that multiple Clients contribute to a task, they should also share a consistent view of the task configuration.

+## Bulk uploads

+The potential for a single client to generate large amounts of work using
+{{bulk-upload}} for a DAP service is a serious threat to service availability.
+The Leader SHOULD implement measures to defend against resource exhaustion attacks through this interface.
+This might include strong authentication of the requester
+{{client-auth}}.

+The logical entity to make this request is a collector, which is likely to be known to the leader.

 ## Infrastructure Diversity

 DAP deployments should ensure that Aggregators do not have common dependencies